olepoeschl/NQueensFAF-GUI/README.md

 <br>Supports CPU multithreading and GPU.

 NOTE: The newest version is always tested for integrated Intel GPUs and for NVIDIA GPUs.
 The latest working version for AMD is release 1.14.1.
-The compatibility for AMD GPUS will be part of the next release.
+We are currently working on the compatibility with AMD GPUs in the newest version.

 ### Download
 See the "Release" section for the latest stable build.